 Famous Facts: Bengal cats are beloved by many, including several star-studded names.
 Actress Kristen Stewart, NASCAR driver Ricky Rudd, and actor Kevin Bacon are all proclaimed Bengal lovers.

 Did you learn anything new about these popular cats?
-Share this article with other cat lovers you know who would enjoy reading about these proper pussy cats!
+Share this article with other cat lovers you know who would enjoy reading about these proper kitty cats!